-In 2013, Zac Gabriel Werb was cast in the West End production of Matilda the Musical as Nigel, and rejoined the show five years later on their international tour as Michael Wormwood and Tommy.
+In 2013, Zac Gabriel Werb was cast in the West End production of the Royal Shakespeare Company’s Matilda The Musical as Nigel, and rejoined the show five years later on their international tour as Michael Wormwood and Tommy.
 Towards the end of his contract, Zac was asked to return to the role of Nigel, which he continued in until the tour was suspended due to the global pandemic.
 Starting his career on screen, Zac played Tidy Ted in Horrid Henry: The Movie and more recently, he appeared in episodes of The Reluctant Landlord and Doctors.
-Answering our questions, Zac chats about touring internationally with Matilda the Musical, playing the role of Nigel and his screen roles.
+Answering our questions, Zac chats about touring internationally with the Royal Shakespeare Company’s Matilda The Musical, playing the role of Nigel and his screen roles.

-You have played Nigel in Matilda the Musical over a number of years, what do you love about playing this role and how is it returning to the character?
+You have played Nigel in the Royal Shakespeare Company’s Matilda The Musical over a number of years, what do you love about playing this role and how is it returning to the character?

 What were the songs and choreography like to learn and how is it performing to an audience across different countries on the International Tour?